Manhua: History

 In 2016, two manhua have been adapted into anime television series: Yi Ren Zhi Xia and Soul Buster.
 Another series, Bloodivores, based on a web manhua, will start airing on October 1, 2016.
-Another series, The Silver Guardian, premired in the Spring 2017 season.
+Another series, The Silver Guardian, premiered in the Spring 2017 season.
 Two years later, Ultramarine Magmell, another Chinese manhua, got an anime in 2019.

 Taiwanese manhua

 Various Taiwanese manhua at a comics event in Copenhagen, 2015.

-Manhua artist Yeh Ming-Hsuan being interviewed at TAICCA Taiwan Comics event.
+Manhua artist Yeh Ming-Hsuan (right) being interviewed at TAICCA Taiwan Comics event.

 Taiwanese manhua has its origins during the Japanese colonial period (1895-1945), when Taiwan was under Japanese rule.
 Prior to this, Taiwan produced publications combining text and images, such as illustrated novels.
 In the early 20th century, influenced by Japan, the first comic-style magazines appeared in Taiwan, including Taiwan Puck (1911), Tetsuwan Puck (1912), and Takasago Puck (1916), inspired by Japanese publications.

 During the Japanese occupation, interest in comics grew, and publications began to include colored cartoons and satirical works.
 In 1921, the Taiwan Daily News began publishing a comic section, which became an important source of content for the local population.

 After World War II, the influx of Chinese Lianhuanhua and American comics like Blondie and Dennis the Menace, along with the piracy of Japanese manga, helped solidify the popularity of comics in Taiwan.
-In the following decades, especially after the island’s democratization in the 1990s, manhua gained recognition as a legitimate form of artistic and cultural expression.
+In the following decades, especially after the island's democratization in the 1990s, manhua gained recognition as a legitimate form of artistic and cultural expression.